Paqmind/fab/README.md

 Even if you insist React Components "have nothing to deal with DOM" (which can be proven as a lie) you still need to address *hierarchy* word.
 Some things have multiple "parents".
 Some things are not hierarchical at all (graphics).
-I have no clue, but I guess ReactCanvas is another mind-stretcher.
+I have no clue, but I guess React-Canvas is another mind-stretcher.

 That's what I mean by "broken ecosystem" in React .